VirtualSamuraii/serpent_group/README.md

 ### SIEM

-Here are a query you could use in Elastic Kibana to detect office processes that spawn child processes:
+You can use this query in Elastic to detect office processes that spawn child processes:

 <pre>
 <code>